MicrosoftDocs/azure-devops-docs/docs/collaborate/wiki-view-history.md

 [!INCLUDE [temp](../_shared/version-vsts-tfs-2018.md)]

 The Revisions page provides a convenient way to get details of the changes made to a wiki page.
+Optionally, you can choose to revert to an earlier version of a page.

 <a id="view-revision-history"></a>
 ## View wiki page revision history